SwedbankPay/developer.swedbankpay.com/payments/mobile-pay/redirect.md

 {% include alert.html type="warning"
                       icon="warning"
                       header="Site under development"
                       body="The Developer Portal is under construction and should not be used to integrate against Swedbank Pay's APIs yet." %}

 >The basic redirect **purchase** scenario is the supported way to implement MobilePay payments.

 ## Introduction

 * When you have prepared your merchant/webshop site, you make a `POST` request towards Swedbank Pay with your Purchase information.
-You will receive a Redirect URL, leading to a secure Swedbank Pay hosted environment, in response, .
+  You will receive a Redirect URL, leading to a secure Swedbank Pay hosted environment, in response.
 * You need to redirect the browser of the end-user/consumer to that URL so that she may enter her MobilePay details .
 * When the payment is completed, Swedbank Pay will redirect the browser back to your merchant/webshop site.
-* Finally you need to make a `GET` request towards Swedbank Pay with the paymentID received in the first step, which will return the purchase result.
+* Finally you need to make a `GET` request towards Swedbank Pay with the `paymentID` received in the first step, which will return the purchase result.

 ## Screenshots